Confronting Christianity: 12 Hard Questions for the World's Largest Religion

 “Rebecca McLaughlin refuses to duck the biggest challenges to the Christian faith and takes on the hardest questions with empathy, energy, and understanding.
 She has studied widely, thinks deeply, and argues very persuasively.
 This is an outstanding resource for the skeptic, the doubter, and anyone who is ready to engage with some compelling thinking.”

-Sam Allberry, Associate Pastor, Immanuel Nashville; author; speaker
+Sam Allberry, Associate Pastor, Immanuel Nashville, Tennessee; author, One with My Lord

 “Rebecca McLaughlin’s defense of the Christian faith is what all defenses should be: sensitive, smart, and sound.
 This is apologetics done right—and exactly right for this age in which we live.
 Confronting Christianity is a book I will draw upon myself and will recommend widely to believers and skeptics alike.”